 - Gum tissue pulling away from tooth roots

-These issues should be brought to the immediate attention of Cedar Rapids family dentists Dr. Blaine McLaughlin and Dr. Meghan Nelson.
+These issues should be brought to the immediate attention of Cedar Rapids family dentists Dr. Blaine McLaughlin and Dr. Meghan Mueller (Nelson).
 Proper treatment often relies on swift intervention.

 Treating Gum Disease

 Some early stages of gum disease may respond well to a professional cleaning combined with better at-home care.
 Prescription mouthwash may also be needed to help guard against re-infection.

 When gum disease gets worse, tartar and calculus must be removed from below the gum line through scaling and root planing.
 With this treatment, special instruments are used to scrape hardened plaque and the bacteria it holds in place from all areas of the teeth.